 ‘As I walked out the door toward the gate that would lead to my freedom, I knew If I didn’t leave my bitterness behind, I’d still be in prison’ – Nelson Mandela: https://www.huffpost.com/entry/meaning-forgiveness_b_2393524

-Over time, we will suffer the consequences of those unhealthy blockages somewhere in our mind body system, and in our life.
-I believe, when we are willing to shift our perception of God, we will see none of this is God’s doing.
-We can stop blaming God.
-We can give up on the idea that God or the Universe is testing us, judging us, or making us feel guilty.
-We do that very well our self.
 It isn’t God who turns away ashamed of us.
-It’s we who become too ashamed to look in the mirror to face our Good or Godly Self.
-In truth, our guilt keeps us at arms length with the love of God which is the divine nature of our self.
+We become too ashamed to look in the mirror to face our Good or Godly Self.
+Our guilt keeps us at arms length with the love of God which is the divine nature of our self.
 Guilt, deprives us of that Oneness.
-I have no doubt in my mind and heart today, that the love of God is always present within, regardless of what name we use.
+Regardless of the name we use, I have no doubt in my mind and heart today, that the love of God is always present within.
 At times we may not feel or be aware of that Presence.

-I discovered only recently that I was harbouring blame and unforgiveness toward some people from an event nearly 20 years ago.
-Not only did I need to forgive those people, I also had to accept forgiveness for myself for hanging onto that poison for so long.
+Recently I discoveredthat I was harbouring blame and unforgiveness toward some people from an event nearly 20 years ago.
+I needed to forgive those people, as well as accept forgiveness for myself for hanging onto that poison for so long.
 Holding onto those beliefs for all that time wasn’t harming any one but me.

 How true this was for me!
-I held on to the idea that I had failed, because my life didn’t look as I wanted it to look.
-How many times I looked back through the eyes of guilt and wished it could have been different?
+I held on to the idea I had failed, because my life didn’t look as I wanted it to look.
+Many times I looked back through the eyes of guilt, and wished it could have been different?

 In the movie The Light between two Oceans, a woman’s husband had led a very hard and painful life.
-His wife asked him how he managed to remain positive and happy after all that had been done to him and all that had happened.
-His answer was something like this: “Forgiveness, Why? – because it’s easier.”
+His wife asked him how he managed to remain positive and happy after all had been done to him, and all had happened.
+His answer was something like this: “Forgiveness, Why?
+Because it’s easier.”
 You only have to forgive once and it is done.
-On the other hand, to keep unforgiveness, resentment or hatred alive we have to remember and think about the bad things every day over and over again.
-That is hard work. https://ezinearticles.com/?My-Willingness-To-Do-Whatever-It-Takes-Released-Me-From-The-Prison-Of-My-Mind&id=9576196
+On the other hand, to keep unforgiveness, resentment or hatred alive, we have to remember and think about the bad things every day over and over again; that is hard work. https://ezinearticles.com/?My-Willingness-To-Do-Whatever-It-Takes-Released-Me-From-The-Prison-Of-My-Mind&id=9576196

-My understanding is that prayer is not so much about asking or pleading; it’s about giving thanks for what you are seeking and believing that which you need, has been given.
-It is sometimes more difficult to ask, and accept forgiveness from within our self than it is from another.
+Prayer is not so much about asking or pleading; it’s about giving thanks for what you are seeking and believing that which you need, has been given.
+It is sometimes more difficult to ask, and accept forgiveness from our self than it is from another.
 You surrender your fears and guilt, in exchange for complete forgiveness.
-As you confront God, which is the heart and soul of your Self, and offer up these ‘hurts’ the process of softening that dam begins.
-As we remember to say thank you, in faith, it is done.
+As you confront God, which is the heart and soul of your Self, and you offer up these ‘hurts’ the process of softening that dam begins.
+When we remember to say thank you, in faith, it is done.

 What if the only thing we are guilty is forgetting the perfection within us all.
-As you look through the eyes of unconditional love, you will see your self as you were created, way beyond the imperfections of the flesh.
-You will be overcome by the pure and perfect image of Good or Godliness, in the name I AM which transforms Imperfection into I’m Perfection.
+As you look through the eyes of unconditional love, you will see your self as you were created This is way beyond the imperfections of the flesh.
+You will be overcome by the pure and perfect image of Good or Godliness, in the name I AM.
+I AM transforms Imperfection into I’m Perfection.
 It’s asmaazing how a simple ‘ can shift our perception change the way we see our selves.

 Does Forgiveness stop the cycle of guilt – it’s your choice!

 Isn’t it time to let go, and let forgiveness and real love overcome and become your constant attitude?
 Is this is not the miracle we are looking for?
-Are you finally ready to accept this gift of forgiveness, and the guilt free Life that was offered to us all, over 2000 years ago?
+Are you finally ready to accept this gift of forgiveness, and a guilt free Life offered to us all over 2000 years ago?

 Are Faith and Belief the same?
 The short answer is NO.